mpi4py/mpi4py/docs/source/usrman/install.rst

 You need to have the following software properly installed in order to build *MPI for Python*:

-* A working MPI distribution, preferably a MPI-2 one built with shared/dynamic libraries.
+* A working MPI implementation, preferably supporting MPI-3 and built with shared/dynamic libraries.

   .. note::

      If you want to build some MPI implementation from sources, check the instructions at :ref:`building-mpi` in the appendix.

-* A Python 2.4 to 2.7 or 3.0 to 3.3 distribution, with Python
+* A Python 2.4 to 2.7 or 3.0 to 3.4 distribution, with Python
   library preferably built with shared/dynamic libraries.

   .. note::